nmaiorana/CS-GY_6083_principles_of_database_systems/project/CS-GY6083_Project.md

 ## Project Details
 For my project I will construct a database to store information about record albums.
 The record album database will have a main table which lists the following features of a record album:
-### Record Album Table:
-- Album ID
-- Name of the album
-- Date the album was released
-- Artist that performed on the album
-- Genre for the album
-- Record label the album was released under

-### Record Album Tracks Table
-Each album will have songs or tracks associated with it.
-The tracks will contain the following information:
-- Name of the track
-- Song number for the track
-- Genre of the track

-### Record Album Sales Table:
-To track sales for each album we will use a record album sales table:
-- Sales ID
-- Record Album ID
-- Sales Date
-- Sales Quantity
-- Unit Sales Price

-## Supporting Tables

-### Album to Tracks Table
-To associate each record album with the songs on that album, a relationship table will be used:
-- Album ID
-- Track ID

-### Artists Table
-Supporting tables for the database will be:
-Artist Table:
-- Artist ID
-- Artist Name

-### Genres Table
-Genre Table:
-- Genre ID
-- Genre Name
-- Genre Description

-### Record Label Table
-- Record Label ID
-- Record Label Name

 ## Native Language
 Python will be used to build the application and the database will be a MySQL database.
 The application will use the mysql library to interact with the database.